 Go Big First

-If you want to taste the big hitters at an event—say a Williams Selyem or Kosta Browne—working up to it, doesn’t work.
+If you want to taste the big hitters at an event, working up to it doesn’t always work.
 Wait, and you risk missing out.
-Also: Water is wet.

 Go Against the Herd

-Clock time at the less-crowded tables where you’ll have more of the winemaker’s attention and wine.
-Who knows, you just might—gasp—learn something new.
+Clock time at the less-crowded tables where you’ll have more of the winemaker’s attention and chance to savor their wine.

 Juggling a big purse or briefcase, a jacket, an iPhone, a program and your glass slows you down.
-Two words: Coat check.
+If there’s a coat check, it’s well worth the expense to leave as many of your belongings as you can.

 Let the Winemaker Guide You